cs-coding-exercises/poker_hand/README.md

 	- The highest scoring hand test ('Straight Flush', Full House, 'Pair of 3s', 'ACE High')
 	- image links of the cards based on the data from the API call

-This HTML file will be stored in the /tmp/ folder (unless modified per assumptions).
+This HTML file will be stored in the /tmp/ folder (unless modified per setup instructions).
 A browser will open diplaying the file.